bastoica/wasabi/wasabi-testing/README.md

   * `all`: Runs all the above phases in sequence.
 * `--benchmark`: Specifies which benchmarks to evaluate, with the following options available: `hadoop`, `hbase`, `hive`, `cassandra`, and `elstaicsearch`.

-We recommend users all phases in one go, either iterating through the benchmarks individually,
+We recommend users all phases in one command, either iterating through the benchmarks individually,

 ```bash
 python3 run.py --phase all --benchmark hadoop